LucasDelfino92/morrowindsharp/mw#.md

 [**Simple Golden Gold**](https://www.nexusmods.com/morrowind/mods/45124)
 Turns the vanilla green coins into golden coins.
 A fortunate side effect is that they will be easier to spot in dungeons.
 - Install the **Gold coins** main file.
-- Optionally install [**Intelligent Textures - Simple Golden Gold**](https://www.nexusmods.com/morrowind/mods/50170?), which gives the golden coins the Intelligent Textures treatment.
+- (Optional) Also install [**Intelligent Textures - Simple Golden Gold**](https://www.nexusmods.com/morrowind/mods/50170?), which gives Simple Golden Gold the Intelligent Textures treatment.
 </details>

 # FINISHING TOUCHES